cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 As these feeds are fetched, their content is parsed and used to create items on your reader feed.
 And you are set.

-## The how

-The way it works is pretty simple.
-You just enter a list of RSS feeds into the feeds section.
-The tool fetches all feeds in parallel.

-As these feeds are fetched, their content is parsed and used to create items on your reader feed.
-And you are set.

 ## Challenges

 ### Saving user state